igorlogius/igorlogius/.github/ISSUE_TEMPLATE/bug_report.md

 Short description of what you expected to happen.

 **Actual result**
-Short description of what actually happend.
+Short description of what actually happened.

 **Screenshots**
 Add screenshots if those help to explain your problem.